Year over year, the value of globally exported magnets including electromagnets accelerated by an average 32.8% compared to $8.2 billion for 2020.

 Exports by Type of Magnet

-By value, the world’s 5 most lucrative exporters of magnets including electromagnets are mainland China, Germany, Japan, United States of America and South Korea.
-Together, those 5 leading suppliers accounted for well over two-thirds (69.3%) of the overall dollar spend on magnets of all types during 2021.
+By value, the world’s 5 most lucrative exporters of magnets including electromagnets are mainland China, Germany, Japan, Vietnam and the United States of America.
+Added together, those 5 leading suppliers approached three-quarters (72.8%) of the overall dollar spend on magnets of all types during 2022.

-Smaller percentages originated from Oceania led by New Zealand and Australia (0.4%), Latin America (0.11%) excluding Mexico but including the Caribbean, then Africa (0.09%).
+Tinier percentages originated from Oceania led by New Zealand and Australia (0.7%), Latin America (0.11%) excluding Mexico but including the Caribbean, then Africa (0.09%).

 Top Magnets Exporters by Country